Home / Blog / Best Technical SEO Platform: 2026 Comparison of 10 Tools

 7. Oncrawl

-Built by data scientists for SEOs, Oncrawl is the technical SEO platform you pull out when Googlebot’s footprints need to be mapped at petabyte scale.
-Its distributed crawler and log analyzer run on the same graph database, so you can slice crawl, log, and analytics signals in one query—a lifesaver for enterprise commerce brands juggling millions of URLs and faceted navigation.
+Built by data scientists for SEOs, Oncrawl is the technical SEO platform you pull out when Googlebot's footprints need to be mapped at petabyte scale.
+Its distributed crawler and log analyzer run on the same graph database, so you can slice crawl, log, and analytics signals in one query, a lifesaver for enterprise commerce brands juggling millions of URLs and faceted navigation.
+If you're specifically searching for the best crawl budget SEO tool for enterprise sites, Oncrawl's ability to fuse log file data with crawl diagnostics in a single queryable layer makes it hard to beat.

 What's New